lorenzosquadrani/lorenzosquadrani.github.io/_notes/informatics/linux/debian.md

 Actually, it seems like it is available by default in recent versions of `apt`, so we skip this step.
 We directly run `sudo apt update` and we see that the new repository is being detected.
 Now we can install code with `sudo apt install code`.

+#### Extensions

+If you are coding using Python, you will immediately asked to install the Python extension.
+This is an official extension (i.e. developed by the VS code developers).
+Its basic feature is too 'provide access points' to other extensions related with Python developing, in order to coordinate and integrate them.
+Indeed, the extension will automatically install two other extensions: Pylance and Python Debugger.
+I am not sure what this extension does on its own.